bernergo/meetups/2025-03-27/README.md

 ## Software Engineering in chezmoi – Tom Payne

-Talk on the software engineer aspects of the chezmoi project that enable it to support tens of thousands of users over multiple platforms with only a small team of volunteers.
+Talk on the software engineering aspects of the chezmoi project that enable it to support tens of thousands of users over multiple platforms with only a small team of volunteers.

 Links: [Project](https://www.chezmoi.io)
 Speaker: [Github](https://github.com/twpayne)